 Penalties for driving without insurance in Georgia

-Driving without insurance in Georgia may be perceived as a tempting cost-saving measure, but the consequences of doing so may outweigh what you would pay to purchase a policy.
+It may be tempting to drive without insurance in Georgia to save money in the short term, but the consequences of doing so may outweigh what you would pay to purchase a policy.
 Below are some of the penalties of driving without insurance in Georgia.

 Penalty type First offense Subsequent offenses